 A: Sure!
 We have a ton of tips!

 - Do not use soap and water (or glass cleaner) to install the vinyl no matter what that YouTube video says!
+You can use products like Rapid-Tac that are specifically designed for vinyl decal installation.

 - Do not stretch the vinyl when applying it.
 Calendered vinyl will always return to its original size.
 This means if you stretch it to make it fit (because you didn’t align it properly), it is going to un-adhere at the corners as it returns to its correct shape.